deadzg/knowledge-share/Git/git-useful-tips.md

 ### Use case
 I want to see runtime changes to my md files before committing to github

-Use the below app to develop md file [https://stackedit.io/](https://stackedit.io/)
+Use the below app to develop md file:
+[https://stackedit.io/](https://stackedit.io/)

+## Adding and Committing code in one command
+I want to add and commit the changed file in the repository in single command

+Use the below git command:
+git commit -a -m "Placeholder for message"